Steps to Stop Cravings

 By Monica Ganz, PhD

-Cravings can overpower you and leave you feeling helpless.
+Cravings can overpower you and leave you spiraling out of control.
 Before you know it, you give in to cravings and then you have eaten more calories in one sitting then you should have for an entire day.
 Now the guilt comes in and that one second decision has started you down a path of regret.
 Was it worth it?
 We must learn to take control and not let food control us.

 Here are some tips that will help you feel fuller longer and curb those nasty cravings.
 Give them a try to help you refrain from overeating.
 Awareness is the key so start today.